Lachie-King24/holbertonschool-shell/permissions/README.md

 10-mirror_permissions is a script used to copy the permissions from the olleh file to the hello file

 11-directories_permissions is a script used to add execute permissions to all subdirectories of the current directory.

+12-directory_permissions is a script used to create a directory called my_dir with permissions 751